 Phosphorus, essential element needed for life, detected in ocean on Saturn's moon

-Scientists have discovered phosphorous on Enceladus, the sixth largest moon of Saturn, NASA said Wednesday.
+Scientists have discovered phosphorus on Enceladus, the sixth largest moon of Saturn, NASA said Wednesday.
 The element, which is essential to planetary habitability, had never before been detected in an ocean beyond Earth.

 The remarkable discovery, which was published in the journal Nature, is the last piece in the puzzle, making Enceladus' ocean the only one outside of Earth known to contain all six elements needed for life — carbon, hydrogen, oxygen, nitrogen, phosphorus and sulfur.